 Coronavirus update: Before you hit the restaurant, keep yourself up to date on the latest coronavirus restrictions in the Netherlands!

 There’s a great variety of restaurants catering for all food preferences in the Netherlands.
 It all boils down to what city in the country you’re in.

 If you’re in The Hague and looking for some vegan places, you’re in luck!
 Check out these 7 vegan restaurants in The Hague for all of your vegan food needs.

 In Amsterdam and looking for great places for dining?
-The most famous city in the Netherlands has plenty of places to go to eat in, here’s 5 trendy places to go for dinner in Amsterdam.
+The most famous city in the Netherlands has plenty of places to go to eat in, here’s some trendy places to go for dinner in Leiden.

 Are there any essential aspects of dinner that we missed?
 Let us know what you think in the comments!

 Editor’s Note: This article was originally published in July 2020 and was fully updated in September 2021 for your reading pleasure.